github/explore/topics/ai/index.md

 topic: ai
 wikipedia_url: https://en.wikipedia.org/wiki/Artificial_intelligence
 ---
-The branch of computer science dealing with the reproduction or mimicking of human-level intelligence, self-awareness, knowledge, conscience, and thought in computer programs.
+The branch of computer science dealing with the reproduction, or mimicking of human-level intelligence, self-awareness, knowledge, conscience, and thought in computer programs.